Former Texas deputy accused of stealing thousands from Vietnamese businesses

 He was arrested Friday and was released Sunday on $30,000 bond, according to court documents.

 He had been an officer with Precinct 4 for more than seven years, KPRC reported.
-It's not clear when he stopped working for the department.
+He was let go from his job the day he was arrested, a spokesperson for the precinct told NBC News.

-"Every one of us who puts on this uniform want to maintain the pride in our agency and our profession and we can only do that by fully investigating any allegations of wrong doing," Precinct 4 Constable Mark Herman said in a statement to the news station.
+"Every one of us who puts on this uniform want to maintain the pride in our agency and our profession and we can only do that by fully investigating any allegations of wrong doing," Precinct 4 Constable Mark Herman said in a statement.

 "These allegations against ex-deputy Bobby Espinosa are no different and are receiving the full attention of my office in collaboration with the Harris County Sheriff’s office," he continued.